top of page

 • Does the treatment effect last?

-Since ADD/ADHD is a problem of brain disregulation, then the answer is yes, and that covers a lot of ground.
+Research of long term follow-up post training, with links to the publications (including a 10-year follow-up): https://www.nctneurofeedback.com/post/sustainability-of-neurofeedback-training-effect Since ADD/ADHD is a matter of brain dis-regulation, then the answer is yes, and that covers a lot of ground.
 Neurofeedback involves learning by the brain and if that brings order out of disorder, the brain will continue to use its new capabilities, and thus reinforce them.

 • What's the success rate?